Cat-Ching's Divine Will

 Don't pick up Gitan normally - Step on it by holding B, then exchange it with an inventory item.

-Staying at 0 Gitan also lets you hunt Froggos (23 HP, 10 atk, 13 def) for more Gitan bags and exp.
+Staying at 0 Gitan also lets you hunt Froggo (1-7F) for more Gitan bags without being stolen from.

-When throwing Gitan, save the higher value bags for later floors instead of using them first.
+When throwing Gitan bags, save higher value bags for later floors instead of using them early on.

-Once you've leveled up a bit, lure Mamels and Shaggas onto a Rotting Trap to make Rotten Onigiri.
+Once you've leveled up a bit, lure Mamels and Shaggas onto Rotting Traps to make Rotten Onigiri.

 Rotten Onigiri turns into HP restoring Grilled Onigiri when Shiren gets hit by Firepuff's flame.

-Firepuff always uses its special attack through hallway corners.
+Firepuff has a 100% special attack usage rate through hallway corners.

-Collect some Poison Arrows if possible if you find a Poison Arrow Trap on the ground.
+Collect Poison Arrows (reduces enemy attack power by ~50%) if you find a Poison Arrow Trap.

-Linger until the wind blows on 1~2F to level up and stock up on Grilled Onigiri and Gitan bags.
+Linger until the wind blows on 1-2F to level up and obtain Gitan bags and Grilled Onigiri.

 3F

-Normal attacks only deal 1 damage to Cave Mamel, but it can be instantly slain by throwing Gitan.
+Normal attacks only deal 1 damage to it, but it can be insta-slain by any thrown Gitan bag.

-Soldier Ant (50 HP, 25 atk, 16 def) digs out wall tiles instead of chasing Shiren, so it's pretty harmless.
+Soldier Ant (3-5F) digs out wall tiles instead of chasing Shiren, so it's mostly harmless.

-However, Soldier Ant will attack if you become adjacent to it - Same goes for Corporal Ant later on.
+However, Soldier Ant will attack if you become adjacent to it, including through hallway corners.

 4-5F